pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

       linkedin: https://www.linkedin.com/in/anita-wehmann-cciso-isap-09230042/

   - name: Germain van der Velden
-    title: IT Advisor at the Ministry of Infrastructure and Water Management of the Netherlands
+    title: Senior Information Advisor at the Ministry of Infrastructure and Water Management of the Netherlands
     bio: |
       Germain van der Velden is an IT advisor at the Ministry of Infrastructure and Watermanagement.
 He is specialized in cybersecurity, digitalization and digital technologies such as Quantum, AI and Cloud.
 Germain focuses on topics as quantum technology, post-quantum cryptography, IT strategy and national and economic security.
 He is also a member of the QvC Rijk team.
     social: